gbbr/memstats/README.md

 To monitor your application:
 * Import the package and add the line `go memstats.Serve()` into your code.
 * Run you server or application.
-Profiling information will now be available via websockets.
+Profiling information should now be available via websockets.
 * Run the provided web server by executing `memstats` in the command line.
 This will give you a visual at [http://localhost:8080](http://localhost:8080)